7 Sharing Your Prototype

 Tip

 When you begin to promote your application on social media, remember to also track post engagement.
 At the bottom of every social media post you can find clickable text that says, “View Analytics,” or “Post Insights,” or “View Engagements.”
 What it’s called depends on the app, but the outcome is about the same.
 Clicking this will allow you to see more information on the post.
-Such information could include, how many people have seen the post, along with how many people interacted with the post and who interacted.
-Using this feature can provide you insight on how well your promotions are doing per application, allowing you to refine your dissemination plan as it runs.
+Such information could include, how many people have seen the post, along with how many people interacted with the post and (depending on the platform) who interacted.
+Using this feature can provide insight on how well your promotions are doing per application, allowing you to refine your dissemination plan as you promote.

 Tip